 Some have a cheaper build made of aluminum but this can cause problems since they have a tendency to rust and end up falling apart.

-To make sure you get a good hibachi, spend a little more and get a cast iron grill.
+To make sure you get a good hibachi, spend a little more and get a cast iron or a ceramic grill.

 However, many of the grills with adjustable racks are poorly made and if you plan to take your hibachi with you, you will need a study one.